 First, let’s start by stating that every student and every learner is unique.
 Children grow and mature at their own, natural rate.
 This Kindergarten readiness checklist is not perfect, but it could be a guide or resource.
 No student can mark all these skills off perfectly, nor should they.

 Every child is at different levels socially and emotionally and educationally.
-We have all seen families who focus on more on educational aspects and perhaps the social aspects are slightly lacking.
+We have all seen families who focus more on educational aspects and perhaps the social aspects are slightly lacking.
 Additionally, the reverse can be true.
 One of our goals for Kindergarten is to balance out learners to make them the best they can over many areas of the whole child.

 Also, we know that due to COVID-19, things are not perfect.
 Where we would ask students to have playdates and interact with others, this isn’t an option for all families.
-Keeping in mind these limitation is helpful to families and will help the teacher to be able to better guide the learner in the future.
+Keeping in mind these limitations is helpful to families and will help the teacher to be able to better guide the learner in the future.

 Parents Who Need A Little More

-During our Stepping Up to Kindergarten meeting, many parents also ask for some worksheet type activities for their little learners to do over the summer to keep their brains fresh and on track.
+During our Stepping Up to Kindergarten meeting, many parents also ask for some worksheet-type activities for their little learners to do over the summer to keep their brains fresh and on track.
 Some teachers are for this while others are against it.

 An option I use for my own children every summer is a book called Summer Bridge books.
 This specific Prek-K Summer Bridge book I am linking is made for students leaving PreK and going into Kindergarten.
 I like these books because they are color rich and fast.
 It typically takes a few minutes a day to complete the activities and isn’t difficult at all.
 Additionally, many students can complete the activities independently.